Are Breast Milk Lattes Just A Novelty?

 There is no doubt that countless new fathers have tasted at least a few drops of their wives’ breast milk at some point after childbirth.
 But how far will they go beyond that first innocent taste?
 Will they take in an entire cup?
 Will they fight their children for it?
 Will they add it to coffee?
-Or will they go beyond a coffee additive to the realms of the breast milk latte?
+Or will they go beyond a coffee additive to the realm of the breast milk latte?
 Is the breast milk latte just another urban legend?

 The Taste